Skip to content

 Variable CLI flag Default Description

-BINDY_SCOUT_CLUSTER_NAME --bind9-cluster-name Required.
+BINDY_SCOUT_CLUSTER_NAME --cluster-name Required.
 Logical cluster name stamped on all created ARecord labels.
+If changed and Scout is restarted, stale ARecord CRs from the old name are deleted automatically on the next reconcile.

 BINDY_SCOUT_NAMESPACE --namespace bindy-system Namespace where ARecord CRs are created.